overview

 We hosted several workshops focused on refining the content flow of the feed page, with the goal of enhancing the overall content creation process.

-I mocked up some wireframes* to gather feedback from Product, Engineering, and a few internal users on a happy-path for each feature.
+I mocked up wireframes* to gather feedback from Product, Engineering, and a few internal users on all user-flows for each feature.
 This included establishing a standardized visual hierarchy and layout for the entire platform.

 *Starting with medium-fidelity wireframes was common practice at Flooid—it helped keep the designers creatively sharp and engaged early on.